What are the responsibilities and job description for the Community Prevention Coordinator position at Wabanaki Public Health and Wellness?

 - Organize meetings with key partners in all tribal territories

-- Plan and attend required trainings, both in person and online, in accordance with grant funding.
+- Plan and attend required training, both in person and online, in accordance with grant funding

 - Complete reporting and evaluation as related to grant deliverables